 The real joy of driving a McLaren 720S, and especially the Spider, would be in bypassing straight-line hijinks at Vandenberg for a drive up the Pacific Coast Highway, stopping in for some laps at Laguna Seca.
 On the twistiest roads or most challenging racetrack, McLaren’s Proactive Chassis Control II suspension system keeps the body level through corners without the use of conventional anti-roll bars.
-Another benefit of this system, the latest development on hydropneumatic technology that debuted with the McLaren MP4-12C eight years ago, is a suppler ride than in other cars of its ilk.
+Another benefit of this system is the latest development on hydropneumatic technology.
+It that debuted with the McLaren MP4-12C eight years ago.
+This is a suppler ride than in other cars of its ilk.

 “It’s no grand-touring machine, but the 720S is a more comfortable-riding vehicle than any supercar has a right to be,” says Car & Driver.